NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

     - `alarmPrefixString` - This defines the string that will be prepended to every CloudWatch alarm name that the program creates.
 Having a known prefix is how it knows it is the one maintaining the alarm.
     - `regions` - This is a comma separated list of AWS region names (e.g. us-east-1) that the program will act on.
 If not specified, the program will scan on all regions that support an FSx for ONTAP file system.
 Note that no checking is performed to ensure that the regions you provide are valid.
 6. Click `Next`.
 There aren't any recommended changes to make to any of the proceeding pages, so just click `Next` again.
-7. On the final page, check the box that says `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and click `Submit`.
+7. On the final page, check the box that says `I acknowledge that AWS CloudFormation might create IAM resources with custom names.` and then click `Submit`.

 If you prefer, you can run this Python program on any UNIX based computer that has Python installed.
 See the "Running on a computer" section below for more information.